 The Quality Label is designed to ensure consistently high standards in Solidarity Corps’ activities and to help organisations find partners.
 It is your organisation's gateway to the European Solidarity Corps, but it does not automatically lead to a project grant.

 Once you have the Quality Label, you can access the Placement Administration and Support System (PASS), where you can search for participants or attract young people to your projects by promoting your opportunities.

-If your organisation is already accredited under Erasmus+ for the European Voluntary Service (EVS), you do not need to apply for the Quality Label.
+If your organisation already has a valid accreditation for the European Voluntary Service (EVS) or Erasmus+ Volunteering, you do not need to apply for the Quality Label.
 You have automatic access to PASS.

 The roles of each organisation in a Solidarity Corps project is highlighted in the charter, which can be found in the Quality Label application form.
 It also states the main principles and quality standards of the Solidarity Corps and it is the basis for the certification.